ansible-collections/community.mysql/README.md

 Any kind of contribution is very welcome.

 You don't know how to start?
-Refer to our [contribution guide](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTING.md)!
+Refer to our [contribution guide](https://github.com/ansible-collections/community.mysql/blob/main/CONTRIBUTING.md) or ask us in the [#mysql:ansible.com room](https://matrix.to/#/#mysql:ansible.com) on [Matrix](https://docs.ansible.com/ansible/devel/community/communication.html#ansible-community-on-matrix)!

 ## Collection maintenance